 Annie Clark's first new song as St. Vincent in two years, "New York," sounded like a break with tradition when it came out in June.
 Smoother and less lyrically acerbic than much of Clark's best music—it shares little with "Jesus Saves, I Spend," "Laughing With a Mouth of Blood," or "Psychopath"—it followed its straight piano chords like a pop song.
 And it was a pop song.
 Like just about every other pop song in the world right now, it was produced by Jack Antonoff.
 And as a standalone pop song, it was beautiful: a moving eulogy to a dead city, a rumination on broken friendships, a dry look at loneliness and co-dependence.
 We'd all be poorer if Antonoff produced St. Vincent's Melodrama 2.0—Clark's music can be weirder and more wonderful than that.
 But that doesn't mean "New York" has to be cast out as a bad omen.

-Clark and Da Corte turn bodega storefronts and studio shots into flat-pack art, and it's charming.
-"I think Annie's New York is the New York of my dreams—one that is blurry and fractured, dreamy and flat," Da Corte said in a statement.
+Clark and Da Costa turn bodega storefronts and studio shots into flat-pack art, and it's charming.
+"I think Annie's New York is the New York of my dreams-one that is blurry and fractured, dreamy and flat," Da Costa said in a statement.
 "It is the Toontown to my Hollywood.
 It is beautiful but slightly out of reach."

 Watch the video at the top of the page and please stop freaking out about smooth-pop St Vincent.